 How do you Prove Emotional Distress?

-Filing for emotional distress should involve involve the below-mentioned factors.
+Filing for emotional distress should involve the below-mentioned factors.

-- Testimonies: Testimonies from individuals close to the victim are considered as evidence in an emotional distress compensation.
-The friends, colleague and family members can provide details on the emotional condition of the plaintiff after the incident.
+- Testimonies: Testimonies from individuals close to the victim are considered evidence of emotional distress compensation.
+The friends, colleagues, and family members can provide details on the emotional condition of the plaintiff after the incident.

 How to Sue Someone for Emotional Distress?

 By contacting a personal injury lawyer, emotional distress can be claimed.
 The following are the steps involved in an emotional distress claim:

 Documenting the emotional distress in medical records, work records, personal journals, etc., is a crucial step when it comes to e compensation for mental distress.
 Even heart rate and sleeping pattern monitoring of the victim can act as evidence during the psychological damage lawsuit.